 Hong Kong often seems like a place made of skyscrapers and concrete, condemning runners to crowded pavements and dodging cars – so it’s no wonder that so many people here head straight to the gyms.
 But for those of us who get a little crazy after 10 minutes on a treadmill, staying fit here can seem impossible!

-Meanwhile, the recently built pet garden and boardwalk is slowly attracting more people in the mornings.
-Once you’re there, you can run past other joggers, dog walkers and groups of people doing tai chi to the sounds of K-Pop.
+The pet garden and boardwalk is attracting more people in the mornings, but once you’re there, you can run past other joggers, dog walkers and groups of people doing tai chi to the sounds of K-Pop.
 It’s exactly the vibrant ocean-side running haven I love.
 As an extra bonus, there isn’t a single hill to get there!

 I love going to the races on Wednesdays, having a beer, and betting $20 on a horse with a name like “Blueberry Cobbler” – but did you know that you can also run on the track?